Explore North Devon

 Wherever you are in North Devon, you’ll find fascinating places, locations, countryside and history to uncover!

 North Devon has much to be proud of when it comes to the region’s natural beauty.
-From the coastline to the UNESCO Biosphere to the South West Coast Path and the Tarka Trail, where ever you are there are opportunities to get out and about and explore either on foot or by bike.
+From the coastline to the UNESCO Biosphere to the South West Coast Path and the Tarka Trail, wherever you are there are opportunities to get out and about and explore either on foot or by bike.
 You can even tour the area by water by going sailing, surfing or paddle boarding!

 As well as having perfect conditions for water sports and being glorious to look out, the beaches at Saunton and Croyde also have some of the highest temperatures in Britain!
-So, the ideal excuse for visiting all year around!
+So, the ideal excuse for visiting all year round!

 The North Devon Biosphere Reserve is one of only six in the UK and centres around Braunton Burrows, extending from the River Taw out across to Lundy Island.
 The reserve has over 60 sites of Special Scientific Interest and is protected by UNESCO and contains lots of rare, natural beauty and is home to the largest sand dune system in the UK.
 This region also contains the North Devon Area of Outstanding Natural Beauty – Braunton Burrows is part of this too, along with Hartland Peninsula, as well as parts of Westward Ho!, Woolacombe and Croyde.
 Of course, we can’t not mention the Exmoor National Park – which has stunning stretches of coast, unique towns and villages and the Valley of the Rocks which is awe-inspiring.